-12.3 A securities settlement facility should maintain a viable recovery or orderly wind-down plan and should hold, or have legally certain access to, sufficient liquid net assets funded by equity to implement this plan.
-At a minimum, a securities settlement facility should hold, or have legally certain access to, liquid net assets funded by equity equal to at least six months of current operating expenses.
-These assets are in addition to resources held to cover participant defaults or other risks covered under SSF Standard 4 on credit risk and SSF Standard 6 on liquidity risk.
+15.3 A securities settlement facility should maintain a viable recovery or orderly wind-down plan and should hold sufficient liquid net assets funded by equity to implement this plan.
+At a minimum, a securities settlement facility should hold liquid net assets funded by equity equal to at least six months of current operating expenses.
+These assets are in addition to resources held to cover participant defaults or other risks covered under the financial resources principles.
 However, equity held under international risk-based capital standards can be included where relevant and appropriate to avoid duplicate capital requirements.

-Austraclear has developed a plan setting out options for its recovery or wind-down based on its existing Operating Rules, and has commenced work towards enhancing this plan in line with forthcoming CPSS-IOSCO guidance on recovery planning (see SSF Standard 3.5).
-In calculating the quantum of business risk capital described under SSF Standard 12.2, ASX has sought to ensure access to sufficient liquid net assets to fund operations during the execution of Austraclear's recovery plan, or to cover a minimum of six months of current operating expenses.
+Austraclear has developed a plan setting out options for its recovery or wind-down based on its existing Operating Rules, and has commenced work towards enhancing this plan in line with forthcoming CPSS-IOSCO guidance on recovery planning (see Key Consideration 3.4).
+In calculating the quantum of business risk capital described under Key Consideration 15.2, ASX has sought to ensure access to sufficient liquid net assets to fund operations during the execution of Austraclear's recovery plan, or to cover a minimum of six months of current operating expenses.